Is Online for You?

 - Select the Student tab once in mySTAR.

 - Select the SFCC Online link or image.
-This will open a new window and log you into Angel.
+This will open a new window and log you into Blackboard.

-- Once in Angel, if you are new, there is an eIntro to SFCC Online that will walk through how to use the main tools faculty utlize in their courses.
+- Once in Blackboard, if you are new, there is an eIntro to SFCC Online that will walk through how to use the main tools faculty utlize in their courses.

 Online Readiness Quiz